beyarkay/masters-thesis/src/05_results.md

 The 51-class HMMs shows poor performance, with a median $F_1$-score of $0.034$ and a maximum of $0.047$.
-This is because the majority of observations belonging to class 50 are incorrectly classified as belonging to one of the other gesture classes.
-This is indicated by the horizontal line at the bottom of the 51-class confusion matrix in Figure \ref{fig:05_mean_conf_mat_hmm}, and results in the 51-class HMMs having a greatly reduced precision.
+This is because the majority of observations belonging to class 50 (the background non-gesture class) are incorrectly classified as belonging to one of the other gesture classes.
+This is indicated by the horizontal line at the bottom of the 51-class confusion matrix in Figure
+\ref{fig:05_mean_conf_mat_hmm}, and results in the 51-class HMMs having a greatly reduced precision.

 Due to the poor performance of the 51-class HMMs, a detailed hyperparameter analysis is not performed for them.
 Additionally, much of the insight that